paulnegz/sorts-py/README.md

 ### 1. Quick Sort

-QuickSort is based on the divide and conquer algorithm that picks an element as a pivot and partitions the given array around the picked pivot.
-Partitions are made by placing array elements in the correct position relative to the pivot.
-The pivot is in-place and then partitions have to be sorted
+QuickSort is based on the divide and conquer algorithm.
+Pick an element as a pivot and partition the array around the selected pivot.
+Two partitions are made by placing array elements in the correct position relative to the pivot.
+The pivot is in-place and then partitions have to be sorted recusively
 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/quick_sort.gif)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L7

 ### 2. Merge Sort

 Merge sort works by dividing an array into smaller subarrays.
-Sorting each subarray, while merging the subarrays back together.
+Sorting each subarray, while merging subarrays back together.
 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/merge_sort.gif)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L21

 ### 3. Tim Sort

 Timsort is a hybrid, stable sorting algorithm, derived from merge sort and insertion sort.
 Used in Java’s Arrays.sort(), Python’s sorted() and sort() functions.
-First sort small a run using Insertion Sort, then merges the pieces using a merge of merge sort.
+First sort a small run using Insertion Sort, then merges the pieces using a merge of merge sort.
 Divide the array into blocks known as RUN.
 Sort those runs using insertion sort and then merge runs.

 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/tim_sort.png)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L37